Classifying theory for simplicial parametrized groups: Introduction

 Let $G$ be a presheaf of groups on a topological space $B$.
 Then the \v{C}ech cohomology $\check{H}^1(B,G)$ of $B$ with coefficients in $G$ is traditionally defined in terms of $G$-valued cocycles $g_{ij}\in G(U_i\cap U_j)$ relative to some open cover $(U_i)_{i\in I}$ of $B$.
 The cocycle condition satisfied by the $g_{ij}$ is the equation

 in $G(U_i\cap U_j\cap U_k)$.
 The set $\check{H}^1(B,G)$ of equivalence classes of such cocycles parametrizes isomorphism classes of $G$ {\em torsors} on $B$, i.e.\ presheaves on $B$ equipped with a principal action of $G$.
 The typical case is when $G$ is the sheaf of groups on $B$ represented by a topological group $G$, in which case $\check{H}^1(B,G)$ parametrizes the set of principal $G$-bundles on $B$.
-Slightly more generally, we could consider a parametrized situation where the group $G$ is replaced by a family of topological groups parametrized by the points of $B$.
+Slightly more generally, we could consider a parametrized situation where the group $G$ is replaced by a family of topological groups $G_b$ labelled by the points $b$ of $B$.
 In other words, we consider $G$ as a group object in the category of spaces over $B$.
-Then $G$ determines a sheaf on $B$, which we also denote by $G$, whose sections are the local sections of the projection to $B$, and the set $\check{H}^1(B,G)$ parametrizes the set of isomorphism classes of {\em fiberwise} principal $G$-bundles on $B$ (see \cite{CJ,RS}).
+Then $G$ determines a sheaf on $B$, which we also denote by $G$, whose sections are the local sections of the projection to $B$, and the set $\check{H}^1(B,G)$ parametrizes the set of isomorphism classes of {\em parametrized} principal $G$-bundles on $B$ (see \cite{CJ,RS}).

 Now suppose that for any open set $U\subset B$, the group of sections $G(U)$ is replaced by a {\em simplicial} group of sections $G(U)$.
 In other words, suppose that $G$ is a group object in the category of simplicial presheaves on $B$.
 There is a generalization of the \v{C}ech cohomology set above to a cohomology set $\check{H}(B,G)$.
 Analogously there is a notion of `higher $G$-torsor' on $B$ and under suitable hypotheses $\check{H}(B,G)$ parametrizes the set of isomorphism classes of these higher torsors.
-While higher torsors are implicitly the subject matter of this paper, we will have no need to consider them explicitly and we instead refer the interested reader to \cite{Baez-St, Bartels, Breen1, Breen2, JL, L-GSX, Wockel} among others for further details.
+While higher torsors are implicitly the subject matter of this paper, we will have no need to consider them explicitly (apart from a brief discussion in Section~\ref{non abelian cohomology}) and we instead refer the interested reader to \cite{Baez-St, Bartels, Breen1, Breen2, JL, L-GSX, Wockel} among others for further details.

-A cocycle in this generalized \v{C}ech cohomology is again defined relative to some open cover $U = (U_i)_{i\in I}$ of $B$, but now the data defining the cocycle becomes harder to describe.
+A cocycle in this generalized \v{C}ech cohomology is again defined relative to some open cover $U = (U_i)_{i\in I}$ of $B$, but now the data defining the cocycle is more intricate (an early reference where these cocycles are made explicit in the context of classifying fibrations is the thesis \cite{Wirth} of Wirth).
 To begin with we have sections $g_{ij}\in G_0(U_i\cap U_j)$ of 0-simplices, but now the equation $g_{ij}g_{jk} = g_{ik}$ above will only be satisfied up to homotopy --- thus there will be sections $g_{ijk}\in G_1(U_i\cap U_j\cap U_k)$ which satisfy the equations

 in $G_0(U_i\cap U_j\cap U_k)$.
 In turn these sections $g_{ijk}$ will satisfy a cocycle equation up to homotopy over quadruple intersections and so on.

 It is much more illuminating to give this a more conceptual reformulation and think of the cocycle as a morphism of {\em simplicial presheaves} on $B$.
 Furthermore, working in the category $s\Pre(B)$ of simplicial presheaves on $B$ allows us to take advantage of the model category structure on $s\Pre(B)$ constructed in \cite{Jardine1} so that we have powerful homotopy theoretic tools at our disposal.